santoshxshrestha/voxlan/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

 > [!WARNING]
-> The host and the connect features are still in beta version
+> The host and the connect features are still in begin developing stage

 ## 🚀 What is VoxLAN?